pl8n4/EPL-Database-Application/README.md

 ## Description

-This application provides an iOS UI to interact with the English Premier League Stats Tracker.
-It allows users to view league standings, past and upcoming fixtures, team info, and player stats for sample matches from the 22/24 season.
+This application provides an iOS UI to interact with an English Premier League Database.
+It allows users to view league standings, past and upcoming fixtures, team info, and player stats for sample matches from the 22/23 season.

 ## Interface Features